The three main standing committees are:

 As the council’s proper officer the clerk is responsible for implementing council policy; ensuring the council acts within the law; advising the council on all aspects of its work and may have delegated powers of decision making especially in urgent situations.

 The clerk has a key role in advising the council, and its members, on governance, ethical and procedural matters.
+A constructive partnership between the Clerk, Chairman and Elected Members is essential for the proper and efficient functioning of the Council.

 The Town Clerk acts as clerk to Full Council.